QamarAlkhatib/reading-notes/README.md

 # Reading Notes

-## This site will be about my reading notes for code Fellows courses
+## This Repo will be about my reading notes for code Fellows courses

 ---